xueliang-zhong/PlanSelfPlay/README.md

 - Reusable: each run leaves behind human-readable artifacts that the next run can learn from.

-## What A Run Leaves Behind

-After a useful run, you usually have some mix of:

-- A working-tree diff you can inspect with normal git tools
-- A local commit when the result is clearly better
-- A `codex_*.md` note when your plan asks the agent to write one

-That makes the loop useful both as a research trace and as an engineering workflow you can review, replay, and tighten with normal git habits.

 ## Quickstart

 Requirements: `bash`, `codex` on `PATH`, and `timeout` if you want the bundled